beyondstorage/go-service-fs/docs/rfcs/78-unify-path-behavior.md

 ## Implementation

-Support driver letter and path separator on Windows.
+Support driver letter and directory separator on Windows.